developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/config/index.md

  * **Volume Level** - Specifies the loudness level of the chirping sound to be heard from the device being located.
 Minimum value: 15, maximum value: 100.
      * **Duration** - Amount of time in seconds for the chirping to sound on the device being located.
 Minimum value: 1, maximum value: 30.

+* **Bluetooth LE-** Enable/disable Bluetooth LE (Low Energy) for proximity tracking.
+If enabled, displays a BLE proximity indicator in the client app identifying how close or far the tracking device is in reference to the target device being tracked.
+Proximity is based on Bluetooth beacons detected from the tracking device received from the misplaced device.
+If disabled, no BLE proximity indicator is displayed on the client device; therefore, the user must rely on audio for device tracking.
+If a device is in the process of being tracked and BLE is toggled, a notification message appears on the tracking device displaying the BLE status change and the screen refreshes accordingly in displaying the proximity indicator.

 <!--
  * **Disconnect Threshold Time** - Defines the amount of time (hours and minutes) to elapse for a device to be considered in the disconnected state due to lack of response from the device within this time frame.
 Minimum value: 7 min, maximum value: 12 hours. -->